 Today, the 3rd generation Sycamore tree stands where the Pringle brothers once lived.

-Pringle Tree Park is open to the public from May 1 to Nov.
-1 and is maintained by the Upshur County Commission.
+Pringle Tree Park is open year-round and is maintained by the Upshur County Commission.
 Facilities include a boat launching ramp, toilets, parking area, picnic facilities, open field areas for athletics, and play ground equipment.
 Overnight camping is not permitted.

 Pringle Tree Park Road, Buckhannon WV